 Best for: Locations where wired options are limited

-• Can be affected by weather
+- Performance can be affected by severe weather conditions

-• Speeds vary by provider and location
+- Speeds and reliability vary significantly by provider and distance from the tower

 How Much Bandwidth Do You Need?

-• Basic email/web: 5-10 Mbps per user
+- Basic email and web browsing: 5-10 Mbps per user

-• Cloud applications: 10-25 Mbps per user
+- Cloud applications (Microsoft 365, QuickBooks Online, CRM): 10-25 Mbps per user

 Questions to Ask Providers

-• Is the connection dedicated or shared?
+- Is the connection dedicated to my business or shared with other customers?

-• Are static IP addresses included?
+- Are static IP addresses included, and how many?

 Redundancy Considerations